Last revised: November 4, 2022

 However, because the railroad's chief engineer, Gridley Bryant who created these inventions, believed that they should be available for the entire industry and public in general he never patented them.

 By 1837, after more than a decade of continuous service, the wooden, strap-iron rails were seriously eroding.
-With a steady supply of incredibly hard stone the railroad made the logical choice of using granite as replacement for the wood and again placed iron straps on top.
+With a steady supply of incredibly hard stone the railroad made the logical choice of using granite as replacement for the wood and again placed iron straps atop these stones.

-The company remained independent until it was acquired by the Old Colony & Newport Railway; formed in 1845 the railroad would grow to serve most of eastern Massachusetts and also reached Providence, Rhode Island covering about 617 miles.
+The company remained independent until it was acquired by the Old Colony Railroad in 1870.
+This system would grow to serve most of eastern Massachusetts and also reached Providence, Rhode Island covering about 617 miles.

-Up until this time the Granite property had always used horse power to move loads of stone.
+Up until its acquisition, the Granite Railway had always used horse power to move loads of stone.
 However, under new management it switched to more efficient steam locomotives.
 The use of steam eliminated the need for barging stone down the Neponset River to Boston since the company operated its own line to the city.

 Finally, the Old Colony Railroad also did away with the granite trackage using traditional iron "T"-rails and wooden ties, set to standard gauge.